-But the most skillful among the present followers of the old school of medicine do not wish it to be known that the chief aim of their mode of treatment is the expulsion of material morbid principles.
-To the numerous evacuants which they employ, they apply the name of derivatives, and, in so doing, pretend that they do nothing more than follow the example of nature's efforts to assist the diseased organism, which, in her efforts to reëstablish health, distinguishes fever by sweats and urine; pleurisy by bleedings at the nose, perspiration, and mucous expectoration; other diseases by vomiting, diarrhæa, and hæmorrhoidal flux; articular pains by ulcers on the legs; angina by salivation, &c., or by metastasis and abscesses, which she forms in parts distant from the seat of the disease.
+But the most skilful among the present followers of the former school of medicine do not wish it to be known, that the chief aim of their mode of treatment, is the expulsion of material morbid principles.
+To the numerous evacuants which they employ, they apply the name of derivatives, and in so doing, pretend that they do nothing more than imitate the nature of the disordered system, which, in her efforts to re-establish health, distinguishes fever by sweats and urine; pleurisy by bleedings at the nose, perspiration, and mucous expectoration; other diseases by vomiting, diarrhæa, and hemorrhoidal flux; articular pains, by ulcers on the legs; angina by salivation, &c., or by metastasis and abscesses which she forms in parts distant from the seat of the disease.

 Accordingly, they think they can do nothing better than imitate nature, and thus they adopt an indirect mode of treatment in the majority of diseases.
-They follow the traces of the diseased vital power left to itself, and proceed, in an indirect manner, by applying stronger heterogeneous irritation to parts distant from the seat of the disease, exciting and keeping up evacuations by the organs dissimilar to the tissues affected, in order to turn the course of the evil, in some degree, towards this new position.
+They follow the traces of the diseased vital power left to itself, and proceed in an indirect manner, by applying stronger heterogeneous irritation to parts distant from the seat of the disease, exciting and keeping up evacuations by the organs dissimilar to the tissues affected, in order to turn the course of the evil, in some degree, towards this new position.